sow-ibrahima/my-AI-projects/README.md

-# my_datasets
+# my_AI_projects
-a collection of datasets on which I work
+a collection of AI projects on which I work